 Driving under the influence (DUI) is a deadly decision.
 Over the years, stringent laws have been created to deter drunk driving.
-The strict regulations are necessary due in part, to the fact that approximately 28 people die every day as a result of drunk driving collisions across the United States.**
+The strict regulations are necessary due in part to the fact that approximately 28 people die every day as a result of drunk driving collisions across the United States.

-However, if an officer discovers a vehicle operated by a person that is "noticeably impaired," or is under the state's zero tolerance laws (e.g., being under the age of 21, having minors in the car, etc.), the driver could face a DUI even if his or her BAC is under the legal limit.
+However, if an officer discovers a vehicle operated by a person that is "noticeably impaired" or is under the state's zero tolerance laws (e.g., being under the age of 21, having minors in the car, etc.), the driver could face a DUI even if their BAC is under the legal limit.

-After being charged in California for a DUI, a driver's license is automatically scheduled to be suspended in 30 days from the date of the incident.
+After being charged in California for a DUI, a driver's license is automatically scheduled to be suspended 30 days from the date of the incident.

-2. The importance of your driving record as an employee
+2. The Importance of Your Driving Record as an Employee

-Many employers provide clear warning to their employees via handbooks or contracts, endeavoring to inform each person that a conviction of a crime could be grounds for termination.
+Many employers provide clear warnings to their employees via handbooks or contracts, endeavoring to inform each person that a conviction of a crime could be grounds for termination.
 A DUI conviction usually stays on the culprit's driving record and leads to complications in the case of a repeated offense.

-There are many intricacies regarding a DUI case, but severe consequences arise especially for employees required to drive a car as part of the job.
+There are many intricacies regarding a DUI case, but severe consequences arise, especially for employees required to drive a car as part of the job.

-3. Missing work and loss of pay due to DMV hearings
+3. Missing Work and Loss of Pay Due to DMV Hearings

-- jail time, mandated court dates
+- Jail time, mandated court dates

-- community service, alcohol treatment
+- Community service, alcohol treatment

 Nonnegotiable demands on a schedule could inevitably affect one's employment, resulting in loss of income.

-4. DUI as a risk factor - Increases in Insurance Rates
+4. DUI as a Risk Factor - Increases in Insurance Rates

 Once insurance companies are alerted of a conviction, they will automatically raise the premiums on the person's insurance.
-If a commercial driver has been convicted of a DUI, his or her employer may be faced with the decision of losing vital insurance coverage or having to oust the employee.
+If a commercial driver has been convicted of a DUI, their employer may be faced with losing vital insurance coverage or ousting the convicted employee.

-5. Even a minor offense can lead to Missed Employment Opportunities
+5. Even a Minor Offense Can Lead to Missed Employment Opportunities

 A DUI conviction often leads to emotional turmoil for the offender, ranging from shock and denial to guilt and hopelessness.
 The emotional expense on a family can also be long-lasting and destructive.

-What Are The Legal Implications of a DUI?
+What Are the Legal Implications of a DUI?

-Get the best Legal Aid available by contacting a DUI Accident Attorney
+Get the Best Legal Aid Available by Contacting a DUI Accident Attorney

-If you or someone you know has suffered an injury as a result of a DUI accident, contact a personal injury attorney at the O'Brien & Zehnder Law Firm.
+If you or someone you know has suffered an injury due to a DUI accident, contact a personal injury attorney at O'Brien & Zehnder Law Firm.
 Our team specializes in personal injury cases and successfully tackles car accident cases regularly.